Conservation and research of the Ethiopian wolf

 Dr Claudio Sillero-Zubiri was 37 when he won a Whitley Award in 1998 for his work with Ethiopian wolves.
-Dr Sillero is a rare breed: an Oxford University-educated Argentine, he has been based in Ethiopia for over 10 years.
+Dr Sillero is Argentinian and studied at Oxford University before moving to Ethiopia where has been based for over 10 years.
 Responsible for much of the original research on the Ethiopian wolf on which we now base our knowledge, Claudio has spent many hours riding on horseback across the remote reaches of the Bale Mountains of Ethiopia studying the Ethiopian wolf, and is a leading campaigner to save the species from extinction.

 Together the team’s work has covered a huge spectrum, and have been responsible for:

 - writing the IUCN Ethiopian Wolf Action Plan